 You also need to try local specialties like the Berlin Bratwurst which you will literally find at every corner as well as the Berlin Pfannkuchen, a deliciously deep-fried doughnut filled with jam.
 Your kids will love it.

-For more inspiration of things to do in Berlin, please read our post 20 (Fun) Things To Do With Kids In Berlin.
+For more inspiration for things to do in Berlin, please read our post The Best Things To Do With Kids In Berlin.

 The United Kingdom